saurabh-kr12/evenz-mvp/evenz-clients/_posts/best-caterers-patna-guide.md

 Let's be real: Patna is a city that loves to celebrate.
 From massive weddings to corporate gatherings, birthday parties to religious functions, we're always looking for a reason to share good food.

-But finding a truly **best caterer in Patna**?
+But finding a truly the **best caterer in Patna**?
 That's a whole other level of stress.

 You type "best caterer in Patna" into Google.
 What you get back is a jumbled mess of listings.
 You're left staring at a list of names with so many questions.
 Are these guys reliable?
 Can they handle a 50-person party, or do they only do 1000-guest weddings?
 Is the food *actually* any good?